Pasadena Media Foundation

 Readers and advertisers have been drawn to other information sources, especially on the Internet.
 As a result, many communities have turned into news deserts, with little or no local reporting.
 Information to minority communities is especially impacted.

-Now combined with the COVID-19 pandemic, our local news agencies are further challenged to remain viable, while simultaneously finding themselves responsible for an increasingly important role in the dissemination of accurate and crucial information.
+In addition, our local news agencies find themselves responsible for an increasingly important role in the dissemination of accurate and crucial information.

 Brian Stelter